 IP cameras can be connected to the following three types of networks

 - Wired Network.
 The IP cameras come with an RJ45 port and you can connect this camera to a router or a switch in LAN with Cat-5 or Cat-6 cables.
 Connectivity on a wired network offers maximum security and bandwidth.

 - Wireless network.
 Like any other wireless device, IP cameras come with a Wi-Fi connectivity option.
 You can easily connect it to a wireless router to access it without any hassles of wires.
 But you have to compromise on bandwidth and security on a Wi-Fi network.

 - Cellular network.
 Many IP cameras are equipped with inbuilt cellular chips.
 Cellular networks offer slow bandwidth speeds but much higher security levels than Wireless networks.

 Remote access Setup

-In order to access IP cameras from a remote location, you need an internet connection and apart from that you must have a static IP assigned to IP camera.
-The internet service providers ( ISP) can provide you a static IP on paid basis.
+In order to access IP cameras from a remote location, you need an internet connection and apart from that, you must have a static IP assigned to the IP camera.
+The internet service providers ( ISP) can provide you with a static IP on a paid basis.
 You need to do port forwarding in the router to complete the configuration setup.
-You can now access the IP cameras by just typing the static IP in web browser address.
+You can now access the IP cameras by just typing the static IP in the web browser address.

 If your ISP is unable to provide you static IP, you can subscribe to a fixed URL on DDNS (Dynamic Domain Name Service).
-Most of the sites like DNSdynamic, Dynu, No-IP offer free domain names to map dynamic IPs.
+Most sites like DNSdynamic, Dynu, and No-IP offer free domain names to map dynamic IPs.

-IP cameras are extensively used in both residential and business surveillance largely due to its advanced features.
-IP cameras consume high bandwidth but produce high definition videos that can be viewed from PC or phone from any remote location over a data connection.
-If you have used IP cameras or have any question regarding them, do post your queries or views in the comments section.
+IP cameras are extensively used in both residential and business surveillance largely due to their advanced features.
+IP cameras consume high bandwidth but produce high-definition videos that can be viewed from a PC or phone from any remote location over a data connection.
+If you have used IP cameras or have any questions regarding them, do post your queries or views in the comments section.